Weed Alert: Horsetails

 Horsetails (Equisetum spp.)

-Horsetails (Equisetum spp.) are primitive, non-flowering perennial plants that are highly invasive.
+Horsetails are primitive, non-flowering perennial plants that are highly invasive.
 Horsetail is the common name used to refer to 30 species in the Equisetum genus, 12 of which are considered weeds around the world.
-Common horsetail (Equisetum arvense) and scouringrush horsetail (Equisetum hyemale) are of most concern in Australia.
-All Equisetum species are declared noxious in New South Wales and are nationally recognised (on the Alert List for Environmental Weeds in Australia) as a threat to the environment and biodiversity.
+Common horsetail (Equisetum arvense) and scouring rush horsetail (Equisetum hyemale) are of most concern in Australia.
 In high densities they also reduce crop yields by producing inhibitory substances that depress the growth of neighbouring plants.
 All except the common horsetail are toxic to livestock.

 Horsetails are native to the northern hemisphere including Europe, Northern America and Asia.
 Horsetails are now naturalised in New Zealand, Madagascar and parts of South America.
 Common horsetail is used for medicinal purposes as a silica supplement and the buds are eaten as a vegetable in Japan and Korea.

-Horestails are a Class 1 noxious weed throughout NSW under the NSW Noxious Weeds Act 1993.
-This weed must be eradicated from the land and the land must be kept free of the plant.
-As a notifiable weed, all outbreaks must be reported to the local council.
+Horsetails are Class 1 State Prohibited Weeds across NSW under the Noxious Weeds Act 1993.
+They must be eradicated and land must be kept free of these plants.
+As notifiable weeds, all outbreaks must be reported to the local council within 24 hours, and the plants are prohibited from sale in NSW.